ayushhunt/githubjfsdTataSTRIVE/ashish.md

-Hello, My name is Ashish and i am learning github folk commit push and then pull.git..
+Hello, My name is Ashish and i am learning github folk commit push and then pull.